6 recommended OTC drugs

 • Validated oscillometric blood pressure monitor.

-• Target values usually <130/80 (individualised).
+• Target values usually <130/80 (individualized).

-Medical disclaimer: the information in this guide is for informational purposes only and does not replace advice from a doctor or pharmacist.
-For diagnosis and treatment, consult a healthcare professional.
+Medical disclaimer: the information in this guide is for informational purposes and does not replace the advice of a doctor or pharmacist.
+For diagnosis and treatment, consult a health professional.

 Search the pharmacy

-Medicine categories for hypertension
+Medicine categories for arterial hypertension

 Step by step

 For chronic treatment, save your favourite pharmacy in the app and check prices on the comparator — OTC differences between chains can hit 20-40%, while CANAMED-capped Rx items have a fixed maximum but may carry promotions.
-If your treatment for hypertension runs on a monthly script, schedule pickup a few days before you run out.
+If your treatment for arterial hypertension runs on a monthly script, schedule pickup a few days before you run out.

 See also